The Public Paperfolding History Project

 Illustrations of two kinds of folded covers appear in 'Origami Shuko' by Isao Honda, which was published in 1944.

-The design is also found in Isao Honda's book 'Nihon no kokoro dento origami' (Japanese Heart traditional Origami) which was published in 1968.
+Information about this design is also found in Isao Honda's book 'Nihon no kokoro dento origami', was published by Japan Publications in Tokyo in 1969.